Medically Led Sessions

 Chair: Tim Lahm, MD, Indiana University School of Medicine, Indianapolis, Ind.

 Panelists will discuss how a patient’s diet can improve living with pulmonary hypertension.
-Attendees will learn how to optimize the body’s water balance with good salt and water habits, tricks to maintain ideal body weight and foods that interact with medications.
+Attendees will learn how to optimize the body’s water balance with good salt and water habits, learn the importance of maintaining a proper diet and a healthy weight, and learn tricks to better deal with the side effects of water pills.

 Chair: R. James White, MD, PhD, University of Rochester Medical Center, Rochester, N.Y.